Joseph Sadoc Alemany: San Francisco

 As archbishop of San Francisco, Alemany presided over what became a multinational diocese, owing to the influx of people during the California Gold Rush.
 He established national parishes for San Francisco's Italian, Irish, French, German and Mexican communities.

 In 1855, the Jesuits opened St. Ignatius Academy for boys in San Francisco, It later became the University of San Francisco.

-During the American Civil War, there was a division of loyalties in San Francisco between supporters of the secessionist Confederate States of America and those of the federal government.
+After the start of the American Civil War in April 1861, a division of loyalties emerged in San Francisco between supporters of the secessionist Confederate States of America and those of the federal government.
 In the summer of 1861, federal supporters started pressuring Alemany to fly the American flag from all the San Francisco churches on Independence Day, July 4.
 While expressing dismay at the start of the war, Alemany refused to fly the flags.

 Alemany in 1862 founded Saint Mary's College in Moraga, California, for the education of the children of working people.
 He turned the operation of the college over to De La Salle Brothers in 1868.

 In October 1866, Alemany attended the Second Plenary Council of Baltimore, a meeting of the bishops and archbishops of the United States in Baltimore, Maryland.
 The Sisters of the Holy Names of Jesus and Mary founded Holy Name University for girls in Oakland, California, in 1868.